rsalunga29/security-notes/Offensive Security/Web Application Security/Client-side Vulnerabilities/Cross-Site Scripting/Reflected XSS/Introduction.md

 https://vulnerable-website.com/search?term=<script>alert(document.domain)</script>
 ```
 If another user visits the attacker-supplied URL, the script will execute to open an alert popup containing the website's domain.
+## Difference with Self XSS
+Self XSS behaves identical to reflected XSS, however it can only be triggered if the victim themselves submits the XSS payload into their browser.
+Delivering such an attack requires